Chiemela-tech/Days-of-code/README.md

-# 100-Days-of-code
+# Days-of-code

 A huge step to deliberately write some Python codes for my upskilling

 ## 1st day of Code

-This was more like a refresh to Python with the print statement.
+This was more like a refresher for Python with the print statement.
 I utilized the Replit platform for my first day of code.

 ## 2nd day of code